 What did humans sleep on before beds?

-Before the days of Tempur-Pedic and Casper, humans slept on makeshift sleeping surfaces like piles of straw.
+Before the days of Tempur-Pedic mattresses and Casper, humans slept on makeshift sleeping surfaces like piles of straw.
 As society advanced, primitive mattresses were fashioned out of stuffed fabrics, and down was introduced.
-Bedframes came much later, but have still been around since the Egyptian era.
+Bedframes came much later but have still been around since the ancient Egyptians era.

 What did cavemen sleep on?